2gis/MapGL-iOS/README.md

 This SDK uses [WebKit](https://developer.apple.com/documentation/webkit) to render the map.
 If you need a more native solution (for example, if you don't want to display web content inside your app), take a look at [iOS Native SDK](https://docs.2gis.com/en/ios/native/maps/overview).

-Full documentation, including more usage examples and detailed descriptions of all classes and methods, can be found at [docs.2gis.com](https://docs.2gis.com/en/ios/webgl/maps/overview).

 ## Getting API Keys